 Saving Lives.
 Changing Lives.

-The U.N.
-World Food Programme (WFP) feeds the world’s hungriest, most vulnerable people.
-For 50 years we’ve worked on the front lines of the worst crises, doing whatever it takes to deliver lifesaving food.
+The United Nations World Food Programme (WFP) feeds the world’s hungriest, most vulnerable people.
+For over 60 years we’ve worked on the frontlines of the worst crises, doing whatever it takes to deliver lifesaving food.
 It’s why we were honored to receive the 2020 Nobel Peace Prize and why we push ourselves to the limit: So families can survive upheaval, build resilience and achieve long-term stability.

-We're scaling up to feed 138 million people this year
+We're scaling up to feed up to 147 million people this year

-Our teams work in more than 80 countries
+We work in more than 120 countries and territories

 We’re There When Disaster Strikes